dotnet/runtime/src/tools/illink/docs/illink-options.md

 The attributes contained in these files are assembly-level attributes of type `UnconditionalSuppressMessage` specifying the required `Scope` and `Target` properties for each of the warnings seen.
 The generated files are saved in the output directory and named `<AssemblyName>.WarningSuppressions.<extension>`.

+### Detailed dependencies tracing

+For tracking why linker kept specific metadata you can use `--dump-dependencies` option which by default writes detailed information into a compressed file called `linker-dependencies.xml.gz` inside output directory.
+The default output filename can be changed with `--dependencies-file` option.

+The format of the data is XML and it's intentionally human-readable but due to a large amount of data, it's recommended to use tools which can analyze the data.

 ## monolinker specific options